s2005/win-cli-mcp-server/TEST_DESCRIPTIONS.md

 - **loadConfig lower-cases and normalizes allowedPaths** – tests that loading configuration normalizes path casing and formats allowed paths consistently.
 - **loadConfig fills missing security settings with defaults** – verifies that any security settings not supplied in the config file are populated with default values.
+- **includeDefaultWSL setting is ignored (deprecated)** – ensures deprecated `includeDefaultWSL` in the security section does not enable WSL.

 ## tests/directoryValidator.test.ts